Dushmani (tribe)

-Origins
+History

 The term Dushmani may have been recorded in the sixth century by the early Byzantine geographer and scholar Procopius of Caesarea (ca. 500– ca. 565) as Dousmanes who uses this name to refer to a Thracian-Illyrian castle restored by the Emperor Justinian.
 It occurs with more certainty a millennium later in an Ottoman document as Düşman in 1581, and as Dusimani on the maps of the Venetian cartographer Francesco Maria Coronelli in 1688 and 1691.
 One is reminded of the Ottoman Turkish (originally Persian) oriental term dushman ‘enemy, foe’, but there does not seem to be any etymological relationship to the word here.
 Dushmani also occurs as a family name.
 Edith Durham records a document from 1403 which mentions ‘Goranimus, Damianus and Nenada, brothers Dusmani, Lords of Polati Minor’ who offered themselves as subjects of Venice and swore fidelity on condition that Republic of Venice guarantee them possession of their lands.